 It doesn’t end there: Sugar has an open API and an SDK, so you can extend its user interface with your business’s own bespoke programs.

 Sugar Sell does not disappoint in the all-important arena of Customer service and support, either.
 All of its subscribers get a free customer-facing self-service portal stocked with self-help documents.
 Because of its open-source origins, Sugar has a dedicated community whose members offer enthusiastic help to CRM beginners.

 Sugar Enterprise-level clients who choose the ultimate package of SugarCRM receive personalized service from a dedicated account manager.
-Sugar also offers responsive phone support, live chat, and troubleshooting via email.
+Sugar also offers other valuable customer support tools like responsive phone support, live chat, and troubleshooting via email.

 And while Salesforce has a customer service team, it tends to be far more difficult to get in touch with.
 Regular users, or “Standard Support Customers” are limited to calling during business hours, and can only receive phone support for what Salesforce calls “Severity 1 issues” which includes: